minhhoit/yacms/docs/configuration.rst

 .. note::

-    If you are using Django 1.7 or greater and your app is included in your INSTALLED_APPS as an AppConfig (eg authors.apps.MyCrazyConfig), Mezzanine won't import your defaults.py automatically.
+    If you are using Django 1.7 or greater and your app is included in your INSTALLED_APPS as an AppConfig (eg authors.apps.MyCrazyConfig), Yacms won't import your defaults.py automatically.
 Instead you must import it manually in your AppConfig's ready() method.

 Reading Settings
 ================

-Mezzanine provides a settings object via :func:`mezzanine.conf.settings` in a similar way to Django's :func:`django.conf.settings`.
+Yacms provides a settings object via :func:`Yacms.conf.settings` in a similar way to Django's :func:`django.conf.settings`.
 This settings object contains each of the settings registered above using their names as attributes.
 Continuing on from our previous example, suppose we have a view for photos::

     from django.shortcuts import render
-    from mezzanine.conf import settings
+    from Yacms.conf import settings
     from .models import Book

     def books_view(request):